 As identified by the standards that underpin the certification system, Language Competency is key to being able to successfully work as a translator or interpreter.
 NAATI uses English Language proficiency as a screening mechanism to ensure you already have the necessary language competency to cope in real-life practice.

-For individuals needing to satisfy English language proficiency prerequisites, NAATI will consider evidence from a range of English proficiency tests including:
+For individuals needing to satisfy English language proficiency prerequisites, NAATI will consider evidence of:

 - International English Language Testing System (IELTS) Test - General